Most Famous Tennis Logos

 Logo Nike

-The American company Nike emerged as a vision for a new approach to athletic footwear.
+The American company Nike emerged with a vision for a new approach to athletic footwear.
 The logo known as the “Swoosh” was created by student Carolyn Davidson, inspired by the wings of the ancient Greek goddess of victory.
-The minimalist symbol embodies athletes’ speed soaring toward victories.
+The minimalist symbol embodies the speed of athletes as they soar toward victory.
 Tennis became part of the company when world stars stepped onto courts wearing Nike shoes.
-Today, the “Swoosh” is popular, evolving from a simple graphic into an iconic mark associated with champions of major tournaments.
+Today, the “Swoosh” is a popular symbol, having evolved from a simple graphic into an iconic mark associated with champions of major tournaments.

 Slazenger